Frequently Asked Questions

 • Knowledge of current wholesale and retail prices of gemstones, jewelry and watches including verifiable sales prices

-• Gemological laboratory instrumentation & resources
+• Gemological laboratory instrumentation and resources

 • Current education in gemological markets, treatments, methods, and testing